corfucius/todo/README.md

 # todo
 php todo app project

-This is a project with which I am challenging myself in an effort to learn more about php, oop and mvc.
-The focus is on learning how to move my functions, queries etc over to the classes, creating cleaner more reusable, secure code.
-The basic functionality was built-in first, and I will be revisiting the code to refactor as time goes on.
+This is a project I was assiged as an intern.
+I used it to learn more about php, oop and mvc.
+The focus was on learning how to move my functions, queries etc over to the classes, creating cleaner more reusable, secure code.
 The currently has these features:<br/>
 Create User <br/>
 Login<br/>